Thermal properties of charge noise sources: Abstract

 \section{Abstract}

-Measurements of the temperature and bias dependence of Single Electron Transistors (SETs) show that charge noise increases linearly with temperature above a voltage-dependent threshold temperature, and that its low temperature saturation is due to self-heating.
-We show further that the two-level fluctuators responsible for charge noise are in strong thermal contact with hot electrons on the SET island, and at a temperature significantly higher than that of the substrate.
-We suggest that the noise is caused by electrons tunneling between the island and nearby potential wells.
+Measurements of the temperature and bias dependence of Single Electron Transistors (SETs) in a dilution refrigerator show that charge noise increases linearly with refrigerator temperature above a voltage-dependent threshold temperature, and that its low temperature saturation is due to SET self-heating.
+We show further that the two-level fluctuators responsible for charge noise are in strong thermal contact with the electrons in the SET, which can be at a much higher temperature than the substrate.
+We suggest that the noise is caused by electrons tunneling between the SET metal and nearby potential wells.